badoo/techblog/_posts/2015-05-28-testing-android-notifications-with-calabash.markdown

 ## Code

 What follows is our initial code, and should serve as a reasonable starting point.
-Ruby requires functions to be defined before they're called, but they're presented here grouped by topic, so you'll have to shuffle them if you want to use them.

 ### UIAutomator